conleyst/beautiful-jekyll/_posts/2018-05-23-random-forest-log-reg.md

 TFIDF stands for *term frequency - inverse document frequency*.
 It also gets denoted tf-idf and refers to another model that we can use to represent the text in a collection of documents.
 Instead of naively using counts, TFIDF weighs the frequency with which a word appears in a document against how important it is in the corpus.

 Importance in this setting doesn't mean it appears a lot, but rather just the opposite.
 A word is more important when it characterizes a document very well.
 If you're told that the word "jalapeno" occurs only once in a corpus, then knowing that it occurs in a specific document carries a lot of weight.
 It uniquely picks out a document.
 If the word "poodle" appears ten times in a corpus, but nine of them are in the same document, then that word carries a lot of meaning, especially for the document it appears in nine times.
-We weight overall frequency *and* document-specific frequency.
+We weigh overall frequency *and* document-specific frequency.
 If you want to see the actual formula, check out [the Wikipedia page](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

 Just like the bag-of-words model, TFIDF uses a vocabulary obtained from the training set and any words in the test set that aren't in the vocabulary are ignored.